The US Army Soldier of WWII was a well-equipped soldier with high quality equipment.

 .30-06 or .308?

 While the rifle was chambered for .30-06 ammunition (pronounced “thirty-aught-six”, .30 caliber, designed in 1906), later variants were chambered to more common .308 ammunition. .308 blanks are cheaper and more available than .30-06 blanks, and both chamberings are acceptable.
+However, some reenactors have had issues with the cheaper .308 blanks.

 Rifle Sling

-Nobody wants to hold their rifle all day long, and slings were a standard part of equipment issue.
+No one wants to hold their rifle all day long, and slings were a standard part of equipment issue.
 While both leather and canvas slings were issued throughout the war, the canvas slings can be found for a cheaper price and are easier to adjust.

 Recommended vendors: